TeskaLabs/asab/docs/reference/logging/reference.md

         myApp.module2 WARNING
     ```

-    The logger name and the corresponding logging level are separated by a
+    Each logger must be on a separate line.
-    space, each logger is on a separate line.
+    The logger name and the corresponding logging level have to be separated by a space.

 ## Verbose mode